-- The Settlement has left the Council slightly worse off than previous forecasts - 2024/25.
-The position will be updated when District estimates are available. - the Budget Bridging Reserve - February and will be covered in the all Member briefing
+- The Settlement has left the Council slightly worse off than previous forecasts - The position on business rates grants remains uncertain due to changes in the approach to calculations for 2024/25.
+The position will be updated when District estimates are available. - This still leaves the Council with a predicted gap of around £86m for 2024/25 that will need to be drawn from the Budget Bridging Reserve - A full update on the Finance Settlement and budget position will be provided to Cabinet and Council in February and will be covered in the all Member briefing